-Contaminant MCLG MCL Level Detected 2018 Source of Contamination Sodium (ppm) n/a n/a 5.21 Erosion of natural deposits
+Contaminant Test Date Unit MCLG MCL Highest Level Detected Source of Contaminant Sodium 7-12-2022 ppm n/a n/a 5.4 Erosion of natural deposits

+These tables are based on tests conducted by GLWA in the year 2022 or the most recent testing done within the last five calendar years.
+GLWA conducts tests throughout the year only tests that show the presence of a substance or require special monitoring are presented in these tables.
 The State allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-All data is representative of the water quality, some may be more than one year old.
+The data is representative of the water quality, but some are more than one year old.